Feb. 1, 2019

 There is room for hope — and that spirit of hopefulness extends well beyond the quidditch pitch.
 Bridel points to the students in his class on gender and sexuality in sport.
 “They can be somewhat resistant to the conversations at first.
 But I see a lot of ‘aha’ moments.”

 Bridel feels fortunate to be teaching a course that gets students thinking critically about sports culture.
-The course delves into some pretty contemporary topics, like the exclusion of trans athletes in some areas of sport, and Bridel feels the course contributes to a healthier sports environment.
+The course delves into contemporary topics, like the exclusion of trans athletes in some areas of sport, and Bridel feels the course contributes to a healthier sports environment.
 “When my students go out into the field, hopefully they’ll be more aware of what they as individuals can do to address inequality.”

 – – – – –